 Concurrency imparts multi-party access to the shared resources and requires some form of communication.
 It works on a thread when it is making any useful progress then it halts the thread and switches to different thread unless it is making any useful progress.

 Parallelism is devised for the purpose of increasing the computational speed by using multiple processors.
 It is a technique of simultaneously executing the different tasks at the same instant.
 It involves several independent computing processing units or computing devices which are parallelly operating and performing tasks in order to increase computational speed-up and improve throughput.

 Parallelism results in overlapping of CPU and I/O activities in one process with the CPU and I/O activities of another process.
-Whereas when concurrency is implemented, the speedup is obtained by overlapping I/O activities of one process with CPU process of another process.
+Whereas when concurrency is implemented, the speed is increased by overlapping I/O activities of one process with CPU process of another process.

 Key Differences Between Concurrency and Parallelism

 - Concurrency is the act of running and managing multiple tasks at the same time.
 On the other hand, parallelism is the act of running various tasks simultaneously.

 - Parallelism is obtained by using multiple CPUs, like a multi-processor system and operating different processes on these processing units or CPUs.
 In contrast, concurrency is achieved by interleaving operation of processes on the CPU and particularly context switching.

 - Concurrency can be implemented by using single processing unit while this can not be possible in case of parallelism, it requires multiple processing units.